lly00412/SEDNet/README.md

 # SEDNet

 This is the Python implementation of the SEDNet with GwcNet backbone. (**Learning the Distribution of Errors in Stereo Matching for Joint Disparity and Uncertainty Estimation**.
-Submitted to CVPR 2023)
+Published at CVPR 2023) [[Paper](https://arxiv.org/abs/2304.00152)]

 ## Environment
 * python 3.7